HELENA AND AURORA RANGE (BUNGALBIN)

 People of the Kalamaia Kapurn Nation

-The Kapurn people want to be given their rights as Wardens, Custodians and Traditional Owners of the ranges (Bungalbin).
-They want to be given “first say in management” so that “we can keep our culture in our sights, looked after and intact.”
+The Kalamaia Kapurn want to be given their rights as Wardens, Custodians and Traditional Owners of the ranges (Bungalbin).
+To have “first say in management” so that “we can keep our culture in our sights, looked after and intact.”

-Elder Brian Champion speaks out for Bungalbin in two short videos - produced in 2016.
-Videos: Brian Champion
+Elder Brian Champion speaks out for Bungalbin in two short videos - produced in 2016:

 Aboriginal Sites on Helena and Aurora Range (Bungalbin)